xpack/web-doxygen/website/docs/api/classes/vhdl-parser-token.md

 </table>
 </div>
 <div class="doxyMemberDoc">

-<p>An integer that describes the kind of this token.</p>
+An integer that describes the kind of this token.

-<p>This numbering system is determined by JavaCCParser, and a table of these numbers is stored in the file ...Constants.java.</p>
+This numbering system is determined by JavaCCParser, and a table of these numbers is stored in the file ...Constants.java.

-<p>Definition at line 25 of file <a href="/web-doxygen/docs/api/files/vhdlparser/token-h">Token.h</a>.</p>
+Definition at line 25 of file <a href="/web-doxygen/docs/api/files/vhdlparser/token-h">Token.h</a>.

 <div class="doxyProgramListing">